h2oai/h2ogpt/docs/README_LangChain.md

 * [ChatBox](https://github.com/Bin-Huang/chatbox) has ability to collaborate.

 * [Chat2GB](https://github.com/alibaba/Chat2DB) like DB-GPT by Alibaba.

+* [pdfGPT](https://github.com/bhaskatripathi/pdfGPT) like PrivateGPT but no longer maintained.

+* [docquery](https://github.com/impira/docquery) like PrivateGPT but uses LayoutLM.

 * [ChatPDF](https://www.chatpdf.com/) but h2oGPT is open-source and private and many more data types.